Jewish Health & Rehabilitation Center

 - Consistent carbohydrate diet for diabetics

 - Low cholesterol

 There is a gift shop within The Jewish Health & Rehabilitation Center for residents and their visitors.
 There, residents can also set up a personal cash account at the Reception Desk for the Beauty & Barbershop located in our facility.
 Should they need to send mail, they can buy stamps and mail whatever they need from the Reception Desk, as well.

 Want to be part of our community?

 Applying to The Jewish Health & Rehabilitation Center is a simple process.
 You can print out and complete our application here.
 Once your application is received, a member of our admissions team with meet with you personally to review requirements that must be fulfilled before you’re admitted, as well as assist you in completing requisite paperwork.
 Any additional questions you may have can be answered by our professionals on the spot.
 We proudly accept Medicare, along with almost every primary health insurance plan.
 Click HERE for our private pay rates per month.

 Director of Admissions

-- Visitors must remain in the designated visitation location.
+- Visitors are to remain in the location designated for that visit.

-- Staff will be monitoring each visit to ensure that all visitors are following visitation protocols.
+- Staff will periodically check in on each visit to ensure that everyone adheres to visitation protocol.